GDQuest/website/content/docs/guides/learn-godot/beginner/index.md

 We've selected the following resources to give you a peek into the vast array of skills a game developer needs to hold or at least know about to be successful:

-1. [The Book of Shaders](https://thebookofshaders.com/) is one of the best resources out there to get started with shaders, simple programs to manipulate your game's art in realtime, in your game.
+1. [The Book of Shaders](//thebookofshaders.com/) is one of the best resources out there to get started with shaders, simple programs to manipulate your game's art in realtime, in your game.
 The book explains how shaders work and what you can achieve with them.
 At the time of writing this book is incomplete, but still invaluable.
-1. [Godot's Introduction to Math for Game Developers](http://docs.godotengine.org/en/3.1/tutorials/math/vector_math.html) will give you some insights into the kind of maths you will use often in your games, starting with vectors.
+1. [Godot's Introduction to Math for Game Developers](//docs.godotengine.org/en/3.1/tutorials/math/vector_math.html) will give you some insights into the kind of maths you will use often in your games, starting with vectors.
 If you're allergic to mathematics, you should still give it a read!
 The approach is different from the way you probably learned at school.
-1. [Problem Solving with Algorithms and Data Structures using Python](https://runestone.academy/runestone/books/published/pythonds/index.html).
-Algorithms and data structures are at the core of computer programming in general.
-It's true for any kind of code, including games.
-If you want to take your programming skills to the next level, you'll want to dive into topics like these.
-We recommend this great free book to do so.
-It uses the [Python](https://www.python.org/) programing language that inspired Godot's GDScript.
+[Omitted long matching line]

 The next part in this series, [Learn to Make Games with Godot: Developer Edition]({{< ref "docs/guides/learn-godot/developer/index.md" >}}), explores advanced resources for more experienced developers who want to go one step further, or perhaps go from being hobbyists to becoming professionals.